-database A database object or a string, denoting a database name. errorp A generalized boolean.
-Defaults to t. db-type A keyword symbol denoting a known database back-end. result Either a database object, or, if errorp is NIL, possibly NIL.
+databaseA database object or a string, denoting a database name.errorpA generalized boolean.
+Defaults to t.db-typeA keyword symbol denoting a known database back-end.
+This is a CLSQL extension.resultEither a database object, or, if errorp is nil, possibly nil.